GrozdanovEG/web-shopping/README.md

 CRUD - Price List/Catalogue Products  - Implemented, not fully tested and fixed/refactored
 CRUD - Cart/Basket Products           - Implemented, not fully tested and fixed/refactored
 CR   - Orders / Carts (Checkout and listing history) - Implemented, not fully tested and fixed/refactored

-Quantities management and persistence to be implemented and final bug fixes, refactoring and logic separation remaining
+Quantities management and persistence - Implemented

+To be done and final bug fixes, refactoring and logic separation remaining

 ---
 ### Diary